 Some soundbars, like the Sonos Beam, allow you to add additional speakers.
 If you purchase a surround sound system with a soundbar, the parts are nicely integrated for easy setup, as opposed to adding speakers that were purchased separately from the soundbar.

 Q. Can you add a subwoofer to a soundbar?

 Yes.
 However, it can be complicated to try and get the soundbar and a new subwoofer to work with each other, unless they’re designed to do so.
+These days, you can find a soundbar with a wireless sub, but you need to make sure it works with your system setup before purchase.
 Alternatively, look for a soundbar that has a subwoofer built-in.

 Q. Do you need a receiver if you have a soundbar?

 If you have a passive soundbar, you will need to get a receiver as well.